nicuveo/Dyet/README.md

 Usage
 -----

-Running `./dyet check/test.dyp` will create an 'out.ppm' file which is the corresponding Piet code.
+Running `./dyet check/test.dyp > out.ppm` will create an 'out.ppm' file which
+is the corresponding Piet code.
+Run it with npiet and behold!